This manual explains the structure and operation of GuitarStrokeHelper, a plugin for efficiently creating MIDI data for guitar performances.

 - "SET" button: Randomize velocity within the specified range

-Key Switch Settings
+Key Switch mode

 - Note: Set MIDI note number (0–127)